 Before my husband and I married some 35 years ago, he was a runner, and I a dancer.
 I took up running myself and entered several races to really snag him.
 It seemed like the best way to make a committed impression.
 That athletic behavior lasted only a year because we married, and I became pregnant with our first child.
 I tried to jog after the babies came, but walking seemed a better choice because I could push a stroller, communicate with my offspring, and remain coherent as a mother.
 Only when the oldest took babysitting lessons at age 12 could I walk by myself with a Rosary in the Connecticut snowdrifts.
-When I discovered, (some fifteen years before converting to Catholicism) Prayer Walking.
+That's when I discovered (some fifteen years before converting to Catholicism) Prayer Walking.

 Is Prayer Walking Scriptural?